This post may contain affiliate links. Please see my disclosure policy for details.

 2. Find the Magic Brick and make a wish!

-Now, when you’re wandering around the Cathedral Square you may find some bits a little interesting.
-Including a few tiles that look different to the rest.
+Now, when you’re wandering around Cathedral Square you may find some bits a little interesting.
+Including a few tiles that look different from the rest.

 This event showed the world that the Lithuanian people were tired of being occupied by a foreign country and wanted their independence.